nodejs/node/doc/api/fs.md

   * `err` {Error}
   * `linkString` {string|Buffer}

-Reads the contents of the symbolic link refered to by `path`.
+Reads the contents of the symbolic link referred to by `path`.
 The callback gets two arguments `(err, linkString)`.

 See the POSIX readlink(2) documentation for more details.